 A client will be asked to define and clarify goals with their attorney.
 The attorney will document the client’s defined goals, investigate any claims, and address immediate issues.
 The client will complete assigned tasks, such as preparing a budget, inventory and appraisement.

 Discovery can be a formal or informal exchange of information between the parties.
 The attorney will assign the client with tasks in order to prepare for the exchange of information.
 After the attorney receives the documentation, all documentation is exchanged for review by each party and their respective attorneys.
-The client continues to gather information and documents as requested by attorney.
+The client continues to gather information and documents as requested by the attorney.

 Settlement Negotiations and/or Mediation